-4. After the initialization period expires, the controller enables the control output to the CW valve and signals it to open.
-Following a 45 second time delay (to allow the valve to fully open) the fans are allowed to begin operating.
+4. After the initialization period expires, the controller enables the control output to the fluid control valve (CRS-W & CRS-G units) and the fans are allowed to begin operating.

-5. The STULZ logo in the display is replaced with a blower symbol.
+5. The STULZ logo in the display is replaced with a blower Study symbol.
 The fans begin operating in stages with five second time delays.
 The middle fan starts first, then the upper fan, then the lower fan.

 6. Following a 45 second time delay (after the first fan turns on) the controller polls the air proving switch.
-If adequate airflow is detected, the controller begins proportionally controlling the output signals to perform cooling, humidification and dehumidification as defined by the system configuration.
-If there is no call for cooling at that time, the CW valve is returned to the closed position.
+If adequate airflow is detected, the controller enables the compressor to turn on if there is a demand for cooling or dehumidification as defined by the control setpoints.